csswizardry/csswizardry.github.com/_posts/2026-08-20-uno-is-underrated.md

 whole journey to the first byte, subtract every phase the browser can name, and keep whatever is left.

-I’m honestly amazing how much the web performance community has been sleeping on UNO.
+I’m honestly amazed how much the web performance community has been sleeping on UNO.
 Since I began deliberately tracking it for a client, it has changed the way I look at Time to First Byte (TTFB) almost completely.
 We hadn’t just been missing a little detail around the edges; in one instance, we uncovered roughly